We are based in Birmingham. Made up of around 90 staff, around 40 of these are case reviewers.

 Johanna was a Senior Public Prosecutor in the Public Prosecution Service Northern Ireland, where she gained criminal practice experience.
 She is an Independent Adjudicator and Alternative Dispute Resolution Official on several legal adjudication panels for the Centre for Effective Dispute Resolution in London and is an Associate of the Chartered Institute of Arbitrators.

 Johanna sits as a Member of the Civil Legal Services Appeal Panel in Northern Ireland.
 She was appointed in 2020 as a Member of the Independent Expert Panel by the House of Commons to hear appeals from the Independent Complaints and Grievance Scheme.

 Linda is a Past President of the Law Society of England and Wales (2010-11) and is a Law Society Council Member.
 She has held various key roles at the Law Society and is currently Chair of the Professional Indemnity Insurance Committee and a member of the Policy and Regulatory Affairs and the Regulatory Process Committees.
 She is a longstanding member of the Access to Justice Committee.

 She is also Chair of the Solicitors Assistance Scheme, which provides pro bono advice and assistance to solicitors facing disciplinary proceedings.

 Linda is a legal Chair for the Family Health Services Appeals Unit of the NHS Litigation Authority, and the Medical Practitioners Tribunal Services.
 She also sits as a Deputy District Judge (Civil).

 She is an independent member of the Need to Sell Panel for HS2.
 She lectures and writes on legal and regulatory issues and is a director of the Incorporated Council of Law Reporting.

 Before entering Government service, Robert was in independent practice at the Bar and taught Criminal, Constitutional and Public Law at the University of Cambridge.

 Robert maintains an active interest in criminal law and procedure and is co-author of leading textbooks on sexual offences law and practice, and on national security law.

-Zahra presents cases before professional disciplinary panels and she has previously worked in-house as a lawyer at the General Pharmaceutical Council and has also served as Junior Counsel to the Undercover Policing Inquiry.
+Zahra presents cases before tribunals and professional panels and she also appears in the High Court.
+Her practice includes inquests and public inquiries.
+She served as Junior Counsel to the Undercover Policing Inquiry.